fluid-media/fluid-media.github.io/deepdocs.md

 *Hypothesis 3*: Our particular design of this new medium will, in fact, both improve the authoring experience for authors and result in more helpful artifacts for readers.

+(TODO: Make a mockup of the authoring experience, reading experience, and sample documentation for real ML models.)

 Such a project has the potential to provide the basis for clear human-to-human communication and specification of deep learning algorithms, enabling these crucial algorithms to be more clearly understood, audited, and edited by domain experts and by interested members of the public.

+## Design

 To start off, we think such a medium would include first-class support for the following modes of explaining a _deep learning model architecture_ at a static level (i.e. not running it):

 - prose
-- concrete examples, e.g. input-output pairs
 - math notation
 - pseudocode
 - diagrams, e.g. pictures of model architectures
-- plots, e.g. visualization of the loss function
 - code
 - references and deeplinks to the model that link several representations (prose, math, picture, code)

-The medium could be extended to support documenting _specific_ models at a static level:
+The medium could be extended with more modes that support documenting _specific_ models at a static level:

+- concrete examples, e.g. input-output pairs
 - visualizing specific trained models (with specific parameters) and the performance or failures of these models
-- documenting the datasets and training processes that gave rise to these parameters
+- documenting the datasets, data transforms, and training processes that gave rise to these parameters
+- plots, e.g. visualization of the loss function, or of datasets
+- linking these additional representations

 Then, it could be further extended to include support for the following modalities for documenting a specific model at a dynamic level: